 Project Keeper Pages

-One of the main reasons I needed this planner was to have a place to write down everything about the patterns I was working on, whether they were my own or someone else’s.
-I can’t tell you how many times I put a project down and forgot what hook went with each project.
+One of the main reasons I needed this planner was to have a place to write down everything about the patterns I was currently working on, whether they were my own designs or someone else’s.
+I can’t tell you how many times I put a project down and forgot what hook went with it.
 I would pick up the wrong hook, work a few rows and realize it looked off before I realized why.
-And then I’d guess at the right hook.
+And then I’d have to guess to find the right hook.

-The first pages I designed are to record everything about the pattern so I don’t have that problem anymore.
-There are spaces to write down all the details about the pattern and where I got it, what yarn and hooks I used, and whether or not I made any customizations/changes to the pattern.
-This is super helpful in case I need to recreate it, like with my One-Piece Cardigan.
+The first pages I designed are to record everything about the pattern so we don’t have that problem anymore.
+There are spaces to write down all the details about the pattern and where you got it, what yarn and hooks you used, and whether or not you made any customizations/changes to the pattern.
+This is super helpful in case you need to recreate it.

 Pattern Designing Pages

-Since I design a lot of patterns, I wanted to make the process more streamlined and remind myself of all the information I need to include.
-These pattern designing pages give me a place to jot down ideas, sketch a concept or even attach a swatch if I want to come back to it.
-There are places to write down what I used, how long it took me, to note down tips so I can include them in my patterns, and even give myself a deadline so I stay on track.
-Then, of course, there’s a page for me to actually write my pattern down.
+If you design your own patterns or want to get started, these pages create a template help you out.
+These pattern designing pages give you a place to jot down ideas, sketch a concept or even attach a swatch if you want to come back to it.
+There are places to write down what materials were used, how long it took, to note down tips so to include the finished pattern, and even give yourself a deadline so you stay on track.
+Then, of course, there’s a page to actually write the pattern down.

 Needle + Hook Sizes